bavastic/sample_app/README.md

 * Uses `strong_migrations` to validate migrations.
 * The API documentation is presented in `app/docs/api_swagger/`

-# LIVE DEMO

-Visit https://shoppu-frontend.herokuapp.com/ to see live demo.
-As this is a free Heroku account please be patient during spin-up of the virtual server.

 # API DOCS

-Visit https://shoppu-frontend.herokuapp.com/swagger.html to see REST API documentation build with Swagger.
+Visit /swagger.html to see REST API documentation build with Swagger.

 # BUILD PROCESS